-Experienced hikers who’ve spent time on all types of terrain, say the Renegade GTX is comfortable and durable enough to hold up to the rigors of consistent, strenuous use.
-Few things are more aggravating than developing a blister on a long hike, but the GTX helps to protect your feet so that you can keep on trekking without impediment.
+Experienced hikers who’ve spent time on all types of terrain say the Renegade GTX is comfortable and durable enough to hold up to the rigors of consistent, strenuous use.
+Few things are more aggravating than developing a blister on a long hike, but the GTX helps to protect your feet, so you can keep on trekking without impediment.

 - Ideal for outdoor adventures

 - Excellent traction and stability